Local Storage seems to be disabled in your browser.

 - Quantity Credit Card Wire

-The 2005-PD Mint Set contained twenty-two coins, including the following:
+The 2006-PD Mint Set contained twenty-two coins, including the following:

-One example of each of the following from the Philadelphia and Denver Mints: California Quarter, Minnesota Quarter, Oregon Quarter, Kansas Quarter, and West Virginia Quarter (all Copper-Nickel Clad).
+One example of each of the following from the Philadelphia and Denver Mints: Nevada Quarter, North Dakota Quarter, South Dakota Quarter, Nebraska Quarter, and Colorado Quarter (all Copper-Nickel Clad).

-Original packaging: The 2005-PD Mint Set consisted of two different sets in two envelopes.
+Original packaging: The 2006-PD Mint Set consisted of two different sets in two envelopes.
 One envelope contains coins from the Philadelphia Mint, the second contains coins from the Denver Mint.
-Each envelope contains two Mylar® packages, the first containing the Cent, Nickels, Dime, Half Dollar, and Dollar.
-The second contains the following five 2005 Quarters from the 50 State Quarters® program: California, Minnesota, Oregon, Kansas, and West Virginia.
+Each envelope contains two Mylar packages, the first containing the Cent, Nickels, Dime, Half Dollar, and Dollar.
+The second contains the following five 2006 Quarters from the 50 State Quarters® program: Nevada, North Dakota, Nebraska, South Dakota, and Colorado.
 The pack containing the D-Mint coins was edged in red, the pack containing the D-Mint Quarters was edged in black, the pack containing the P-Mint coins was edged in blue, and the pack containing the P-Mint Quarters was edged in white.
 The two P-Mint packs were placed in a blue envelope; the D-Mint packs in a red envelope.
-Both envelopes depict Betsy Ross at work on the original flag for our Founding Fathers.

 |Mint Name||Philadelphia - P|